-PromeSS is a cross-sectional survey of school principals in a convenience sample of 171 elementary and 48 public high schools in Quebec, Canada.
-The main objectives are to describe social inequalities in the availability of school-based health-promoting interventions as well as in the process of selecting and implementing these interventions.
+Evidence-based health-promoting interventions (HPIs) early in life can encourage the development of healthy lifestyle behaviors that can track into adulthood, promote positive physical, emotional and mental health, and potentially reduce health inequalities.
+PromeSS I was a cross-sectional survey of school principals in a convenience sample of 171 elementary and 48 public high schools in Quebec, Canada.
+The main objectives were to describe social inequalities in the availability of school-based HPIs as well as in the process of selecting and implementing these interventions.
 Telephone interviews were conducted with school principals in 2016-19 and questionnaire items focused on school characteristics and culture as well as the availability, selection, implementation, and sustainability of health-promoting interventions.
 Qualitative interviews were conducted with representatives from 17 school service centers (previously known as school boards) on the history and scaling-up of health-promoting interventions in their jurisdiction.